svenssonjoel/lispBM/doc/lbmref.md

 **Function application evaluation**

-The evaluation strategies explained here are applied to composite expressions of the '(e1 ... eN)' form.
+The evaluation strategies explained here are applied to composite expressions of the `(e1 ... eN)` form.

 **The quote and the quasiquote**